 - 5ty.org – Traffic down -65%

-Overall, looks like the update has really made an impact on sites.
-It’s pretty interesting to see how drastic is really has been.
-Seeing how drastic this change in traffic has been for these websites leads me to believe that Google may be looking at much more than they let on.
+Overall, it looks like the update has made an impact on sites.
+However, it’s pretty interesting to see how drastic it has been.
+Seeing how powerful this change in traffic has been for these websites leads me to believe that Google may be looking at much more than they let on.

 SEO Strategies for Google Webspam Update

 This Google Penguin Webspam Update is still very new.
-So it is hard to make any large SEO policy changes without fully evaluating the change.
+So making any significant SEO policy changes is hard without thoroughly evaluating them.
 That being said, we do know a few things.

 1. Get content high on the page